 Your condo association may want to hire a consulting arborist and/or a civil engineer ("To locate technical experts such as experienced registered engineers specializing in geotechnical and/or drainage projects, use local telephone directories or call the Seattle or Kitsap branch of the American Society of Civil Engineers (ASCE) for membership references." from DOE site)

 The Pacific Northwest chapter of the International Society of Arboriculture has information about hiring an arborist.

-The following site can help to narrow the search to your area: www.isa-arbor.com
+The International Society of Arboriculture can also help to narrow the search to your area.

 Link to this record only (permalink)

 Didn't find an answer to your question?
 Ask us directly!

 We are continually adding new questions, so be sure to keep coming back.

 December 12 2014 11:33:49